thomashocking/SmileChat/README.md

 * SmileChat lets you use your face to show how you feel while you chat with friends.

-* It's currently using the above repo to classify facial states and provide a approximate result.
+* It's currently using the above repo to classify facial states and provide an approximate result.

 * It has a few UI issues (updates labels very quickly, quirks in basic functionality), but it is mostly a proof of concept.